what3words/w3w-swift-wrapper/README.md

 ```

+<a name="voice-example"></a>
 #### VoiceAPI Example

+The what3words Voice API allows a user to say three words into any application or service, with it returning a configurable list of what3words address suggestions, all through a single API call.

+In order for this to work, you must add a Voice API plan to [your account](https://accounts.what3words.com/billing).

 This example instantiates a `W3WMicrophone` which provides an audio stream to `autosuggest(audio:)` which begins recording when `autosuggest` is called.
 For information on `W3WMicrophone` and customizing your own `W3WAudioStream` for `autosuggest(audio:)` see the [VoiceAPI README](README.voiceAPI.md).

 ```swift